markshames27/vibe-mockup/README.md

 ```

 The AI will:
 1. Create a new directory in this repository named after your project
 2. Save all outputs (Lean Canvas, User Flow, Mockups) as markdown files
+3. Save the complete clickable prototype (all HTML files and screenshots)
-3. Commit and push the files to GitHub
+4. Commit and push the files to GitHub
-4. Provide you with a link to your saved project
+5. Provide you with a link to your saved project
 This allows you to:
 - Resume work later from where you left off
 - Share your progress with team members